phenogit/phenogit.github.io/kit-korner-notes.markdown

         You lead the ace when you want an attitude signal.
 (Standard, not upside down) You lead the king when you want a suit-preference signal.
         However, with an AKQ holding if the opening leader wants a suit-preference signal he will lead the queen, which will be more informative.
-    Standard honor leads for non-AK.
+            When dummy has a singleton or void in the suit led, you revert to suit preference Standard honor leads for non-AK.
     Interior sequence
         2nd from interior sequence with 3, 4, or 6-card suit.